security workforce design

 Build supervisor roles that actually supervise.

-Use Human + Machine staffing to handle shift coordination, compliance tracking, and documentation so supervisors manage teams instead of filling posts.
+Human + Machine staffing handles shift coordination, compliance tracking, and documentation so supervisors manage teams instead of filling posts.

 try demo